 For real-time, interactive testing and debugging, online tools like RegExr and Regex101 are excellent companions.
 These platforms offer a user-friendly environment to test and refine your regular expressions, providing immediate feedback and helping you understand and debug your patterns effectively.

-Hands-On: Regex Examples in JavaScript
+Hands-on: Regex examples in JavaScript

 Let's get our hands dirty and look at some practical regex examples in JavaScript, focusing on matching, grouping, replacing, splitting, and testing text.